AlahmadiQ8/coda-pack-local-dev/README.md

 * You can use popular JavaScript libraries1, such as those in NPM.
 * Instant feedback loop for testing your code.
 Just `npx coda execute ...` to test your pack blocks.

-Unfortunately, setting up local development environment for Coda SDK is a not easy just having NodeJs and npm installed. but you also need to install `isolated-vm` which already has its [own requirements](https://github.com/laverdet/isolated-vm#requirements).
+Unfortunately, setting up local development environment for Coda SDK is not as easy as just having NodeJs and npm installed. but you also need to install `isolated-vm` which already has its [own requirements](https://github.com/laverdet/isolated-vm#requirements).
 Instructions also differ whether you are on Windows, MacOs, or Linux.

 Now you can get started with local development within 5 minutes regardless of your platform.
 All you need is to have Docker and VSCode installed.